janekx21/BrickIt/README.md

 	- or msg
 - tutorial for hands | thumbs
 	- choose or skip
-	- not bound to first levels
+	- not bound to first levels // or bound to?
 	- ~~naive~~
 - options
 	- sound
 	- music
 	- ~~vibration~~
 	- screen itself
+- navigation
+	- ability to focus on buttons in menu (like with controller)

 ## Sprint Board